pschaus/book_lepl1402/source/part1.rst

     Integer value = Integer.valueOf(3);
     list.add(value);

-The :code:`java.lang` package also contains equivalent classes "Long", "Float", etc. for the other primitive types.
+The :code:`java.lang` package also contains equivalent classes :code:`Long`, :code:`Float`, etc. for the other primitive types.

-Boxing is ugly and it is only needed in Java because primitive types are not subclasses of "Object".
-Fortunately, we get a little bit of help from the compiler.
-In fact, the Java compiler can do the boxing for you.
+Note that boxing is quite cumbersome and it is only needed in Java because primitive types are not subclasses of :code:`Object`.
+However, we get a little bit of help from the compiler.
+In fact, the compiler can do the boxing for you.
 This is called *autoboxing*.
 You can just write:

 .. code-block:: java

     list.add(3);  // this automatically calls "Integer.valueOf(3)"

-Autoboxing is not limited to the "ArrayList" class.
-It works for all situations where you assign a primitive-type value to a variable that has a matching class type (i.e., Integer for int).
+Autoboxing is not limited to the :code:`ArrayList` class.
+It works for all situations where you assign a primitive-type value to a variable that has a matching class type.
 The opposite direction, unboxing, is also done automatically by the compiler:

 .. code-block:: java

     // autoboxing
     // this is identical to:
     //    Integer value = Integer.valueOf(3);
     Integer value = 3;

     // auto-unboxing
     // this is identical to:
     //    int i = value.intValue();
     int i = value;